The use of ai in learning English: a comparative study between Moroccan and Indonesian undergraduate students from the English department

 • Mohammed ZERIOUH Moulay Ismail University, ENS Meknes, Morocco

-• UMAR Fauzan Universitas Islam Negeri Sultan Aji Muhammad Idris Samarinda, Indonesia
+• Umar FAUZAN Universitas Islam Negeri Sultan Aji Muhammad Idris Samarinda, Indonesia

 • Abderrafiî KHOUDRI Moulay Ismail University, FP, Errachidia, Morocco.